The deadline for applications has passed and this funding call is now closed.

 Award amount and duration

-The deadline for applications for our COVID-19 and Stroke Grant Award is 5 pm on Monday 19 October.
+The deadline for applications for our COVID-19 and Stroke Grant Award was 5 pm on Monday 19 October.

 Patient and Public Involvement (PPI)